jtkovacs/jtkovacs.github.io/REFS/databases.md

 Explain what referential integrity is and how it is maintained within the Relational Data Model.

 One table’s primary key may be used in another table as a foreign key, establishing a relationship between the two tables; referential integrity means that the key is consistent across tables.
 Specifically, when a row is added to the latter table, its FK value should come from the former table’s PK or it should be NULL.

-### Associative entities

-When two entities are related in many-to-many fashion, an associative entity must be created to resolve the relationship.
-For example, consider a taxi company that owns cars; employs drivers; randomly assigns each driver a car for their shift; and wants to maintain a record for liability purposes.
-Entities CAR and DRIVER have a many-to-many relationship, since a driver will be assigned to multiple cars over the course of their employment.
-To capture the necessary data, SHIFTS is created as an associative entity with attributes driver ID, car ID, and shift date.

-### Superclasses and subclasses

-Supertype/Subtype (described as Superclass/Subclass in the Connolly & Begg book) implementation:

-- Provides more semantic meaning to an ER model: TRUE
-- Makes an ER model more readable: TRUE
-- Introduces more NULL values to a database: FALSE
-- Supertype and Subtypes have the same primary key: TRUE
-- Subclasses have three different translation procedures:
-    - Subclass relations contain superclass PK and unique attributes;
-    - Subclass relations contain all superclass attributes & unique attributes;
-    - One relation contains all super- and subclass attributes.